sgtlambda/extrakt/readme.md

 # extrakt

-> Extract .tar and .tar.gz using the system's binary (fast!), with a javascript fallback (portable!)
+> Extract .tar and .tar.gz using the system binary (fast!), with a javascript fallback (portable!)

 [![Build Status][travis-image]][travis-url]
 [![Code Quality][codeclimate-image]][codeclimate-url]